Théophile de Viau: Writings

 De Viau's wrote satirical poems, sonnets, odes and elegies.
 His works include one play, Les Amours tragiques de Pyrame et Thisbé (performed in 1621), the tragic love story of Pyramus and Thisbe which ends in a double suicide.

 He wrote Fragment d'une histoire comique (English: Fragment of a Comic Novel, 1623), in which he expressed his literary tastes.
 He was not a supporter of "the metaphoric excess and lofty erudition" of his contemporaries.
 But he also thought "sterile" the constraints proposed by would-be reformers such as François de Malherbe.
 This disregard for constraints probably added to his reputation as a non-conformist.

 De Viau's poetic style refused the logical and classicist constraints of François de Malherbe and remained attached to the emotional and the baroque images of the late Renaissance, such as in his ode Un corbeau devant moi croasse (A crow before me caws), which paints a fantastic scene of thunder, serpents and fire (much like a painting by Salvator Rosa).
 Two of his poems are melancholy pleas to the king on the subject of his incarceration or exile, and this tone of sadness is also present in his ode On Solitide which mixes classical motifs with an elegy about the poet in the midst of a forest.

 Théophile de Viau was "rediscovered" by the French Romantics in the 19th century.

-Depictions

-He is depicted in Roberto Rossellini's film Descartes as meeting Descartes in the free-thinking salons of Paris before Descartes' departure for Holland in 1618.